druvus/Gravitropism-plot/README.md

 A simple Python script to plot root gravitropic response.
 The root angles are plotted on circular histograms at 30° intervals.

-Similar gravitropism plots have been used in Hayashi _et al._ PNAS 2010.
+Similar gravitropism plots have been used in [Hayashi _et al._ PNAS 2008](http://www.pnas.org/content/105/14/5632.abstract).

 ##Example
 Plot data in the demo file 'demodegrees.txt' with seperators using label and output filename prefix 'First'.